carloscdante/carloscdante/README.md

-- software developer at CERTI
+- intern software developer at CERTI
 - i like to make stuff but not that much really
 - i learn a lot of stuff halfway and dont finish but thats fine
 - jack of all trades